-All clubs are required to insure you before you set foot on the mat to practise.
+All clubs are required to register you with the BAB before you set foot on the mat to practise unless it is a taster session.
 This is done through you completing the Aikikai Membership form and a payment coming in the form of a starter fee from you or from the club itself.
 (It varies club to club)

 All clubs are required to register their dojo annually with the BAB and obtain a green slip that insures them against public liability claims.

 Clubs make monthly returns on membership / insurance (INS2) and in turn our Insurance Officer makes a consolidated return to the BAB of insurances sold also monthly.

 The Lancashire Aikikai has a Procedures Manual for Clubs and the Membership & Insurance Officer to follow.